Shady Records: History

-1999–2004: Formation, growth and feuds
+1999–2004: Formation, first generation, growth and feuds

 After Eminem released The Slim Shady LP, he started his own record label in late 1999.
-Eminem looked for an avenue to release D12, and Rosenberg was keen to start a label, which led to the 2 teaming up to form Shady.
+Eminem looked for an avenue to release D12, and Rosenberg was keen to start a label, which led to the two teaming up to form Shady.
 Its A&R Marc Labelle has defined the record label as "a boutique label but [with] all the outlets of a major [and] Interscope backing up our every move."

 D12 was the first act signed by Shady as they had been rapping together since the 1990s, and the members had made a promise that whoever became successful would come back and sign the others.
-In June 2001, D12 released Devil's Night, peaking at #1 on the Billboard 200.
+In June 2001, D12 released Devil's Night, peaking at #1 on the Billboard 200, earning 371,000 copies during the first week of release.
 Obie Trice was introduced to Eminem through D12's Bizarre.
 Eminem signed him in June 2001 as the second Shady act.
-Obie Trice first got public attention via a freestyle skit on the Devil's Night album.
+Obie Trice first got public attention via a freestyle skit on the Devil's Night album and The Eminem Show track, "Drips".

 While working on the film 8 Mile, Eminem had a meeting with then underground rapper 50 Cent.
-Eminem had heard 50 Cent's early mixtapes, taken them to Dr. Dre and offered him the chance to work together on the artist.
+Eminem had heard 50 Cent's mixtape, Guess Who's Back?, taken them to Dr. Dre and offered him the chance to work together on the artist.
 50 Cent became the first solo artist signed to Shady and Aftermath.
-The 8 Mile soundtrack was the second Shady LP to be released.
+The 8 Mile soundtrack was the third Shady LP to be released.
 The first single was "Lose Yourself", which earned multiple nominations and became a surprise win of an Academy Award for Best Original Song, the first time a hip hop song had ever won the award.
 The second single was 50 Cent's "Wanksta", which was released as a buzz track and became popular in 50 Cent's home town.
 During this time, Eminem had also made a deal with DJ Green Lantern, who released the label's first mixtape, Invasion!, in 2002.
 He was the DJ for Eminem during the Anger Management Tour.